This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Storing Leftover Alfredo Sauce

-• Reheating: Reheat your sauce on the stove on low heat and stir often.
-If it starts to separate, slowly whisk it back together over low heat on the stovetop.
+- Reheating: Reheat your sauce on the stovetop over low heat, stirring often.
 It is best not to microwave this sauce because it can cause the sauce to break and turn oily.

 Pin this now to find it later